hhvu0102/unix_basic/README.md

 - BEDtools is also available on Galaxy
 - You may find yourself in a situation where it is easier to run BEDtools locally on your computer
-- Can integrate with other UNIX utilities (like sort, awk, etc)
+- Can integrate with other UNIX utilities (like sort, wc, etc)
 - Don’t need to upload, run and download from Galaxy
 - May not need the computational power of the Galaxy server for basic (but common) analysis